-An online diversity training module will be available for graduate students starting the Spring 2022 semester and will be required of all incoming graduate students starting Fall 2022.
-This requirement, which was mandated in 2020 for all incoming undergraduates is being extended to graduate students at the request of the Graduate Student Association and with the expressed support of the Graduate School, the Equal Opportunity Programs office, and the Office of Diversity, Equity, and Inclusion.
+An online diversity training module is available for graduate students and is required of all incoming graduate students.
+This requirement, which was mandated in 2020 for all incoming undergraduates has been extended to graduate students at the request of the Graduate Student Association and with the expressed support of the Graduate School, the Equal Opportunity Programs office, and the Office of Diversity, Equity, and Inclusion.

 Priority III: Diversity Recruitment